Children's Hospital is part of the UPMC family.

 After the nuclear medicine scan, the quality of the pictures will be checked by a radiology doctor.
 Once the quality is approved, then the test is complete.
 A report of your child’s scan will be sent to the doctor who ordered it, usually within 48 hours.
 If the results are urgent, the referring doctor will be contacted immediately.

-If your child has any special needs or health issues you feel the doctor or technologist performing the test needs to know about, about please call the Department of Pediatric Radiology at Children’s before the test and ask to speak with a nurse.
+If your child has any special needs or health issues you feel the doctor performing the scan needs to know about, please call the Department of Pediatric Radiology at Children’s before the test and ask to speak with a nurse.
 It is important to notify us in advance about any special needs.